 4. Detangle as You Go

 When you feel your brush hit a snag, don't try to pull it out.
 Instead, brush it out gently.
 In some cases, you might try a little baby powder and a mat breaker tool to help detangle stubborn clumps.
-Just put some of the talc powder on the mat and work it in lightly with gentle massage.
+Just put some of the talc powder on the mat and work it in lightly with a gentle massage.
 If this doesn't work, you might have to move on and leave the clump for now.

-Technique tip: Try to tease out the mat a bit with your fingers, and work it apart with the mat breaker.
-Stop immediately if your cat shows any sensitivity, make sure the hair clump isn't putting pressure on your cat's skin, and do not pull on the clump.
+Technique tip: Try to tease out the mat a bit with your fingers and work it apart with the mat breaker.
+Stop immediately if your cat shows any sensitivity.
+Make sure the hair clump isn't putting pressure on your cat's skin, and do not pull on the clump.

-6. Follow Up With a Fine-Tooth Comb
+5. Follow Up With a Fine-Tooth Comb

 Once you have removed any mats in your cat's fur, use a fine-tooth comb to promote coat and skin health.
 This will carry away any remaining dead fur and help distribute your cat's natural oils through their fur.